futurice/symptomradar/README.md

 - enter the project folder
 - run `source .env`, which will automatically set up the right node version (assuming you are using nvm)
 - `npm run frontend-main-start` or `npm run frontend-embed-v1-start` according to which part of the project you want to run locally

+## Developing the stand alone (React) app

+## Developing the embedded form (with vanilla JS, jQuery and TypeScript)

+As said earlier in this document, the crowdsourcing happens by asking questions in an embed that is placed on news media pages or articles.

+Performance wise, it didn't seem like a good idea to develop the embedded form with a modern JS framework and have all the users who are opening the news articles download extra data, when the form can be implemented using basic HTML and very light-weight (vanilla) JavaScript and JS libraries (jQuery).
+The JavaScript is typed with TypeScript.

+If you have worked previously with modern JS frameworks, these technologies might feel a bit old-fashioned and foreign.
+If you haven't used vanilla JavaScript in a while or haven't noticed you know vanilla JS, [read and bookmark this cheatsheet](https://htmldom.dev/), [practice JavaScript interactively online](https://learnjavascript.online/) or just [browse extensive JS documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+If your jQuery skills are rusty, or you haven't worked with jQuery before, [take a look at jQuery basics](http://jqfundamentals.com/chapter/jquery-basics).

+If you haven't worked with TypeScript before, take a look at [the TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html).
+Mostly TypeScript means that all function parameters and outputs have to be typed.
+If [the basic types](https://www.typescriptlang.org/docs/handbook/basic-types.html) aren't enough, take a look at [jQuery types](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/682ebb5fcda0d6d68bda36862171cd1f116121b2/types/jquery) too.

+Also, as the form is emdedded through an <iframe> element, it's a good idea to read [the ultimate guide to iframes](https://blog.logrocket.com/the-ultimate-guide-to-iframes/), it'll give you more context about how the media sites will use this form.

 # Contact